ybanens/survey-tool/content/1-setup.md

 {% capture text %}You have now completed the Welcome, Description and End messages for your survey.
 Next, you will want to check the general settings of your survey, before you begin to add questions.{% endcapture %}
 {% include alert.md text=text color="success" %}

+---

 ## Survey settings panel

 {% capture text %}
-The Survey settings panel is on the right-hand side of the Edit survey text elements and settings screen.
+The `Survey settings panel` is on the right-hand side of the `Edit survey text elements and settings` screen.
-1. Clicking on any left-facing arrowhead will expand the Survey settings.
+1. Clicking on any **left-facing arrowhead** will expand the `Survey settings`.
-2. Click on each heading to explore the options but don’t select anything at this time.{% endcapture %}
+2. Click on each **heading** to explore the options but don’t select anything at this time.{% endcapture %}
 {% include card.md header="Survey settings panel" text=text %}